 Provide Trees With Plenty Of Sunlight

 Citrus trees do well in warm locations and a sunny spot.
-Make sure the Meyer lemon tree will receive plenty of sunlight daily.
+Make sure the Meyer lemon plant will receive plenty of sunlight daily.

 If you live in an area with freezing winters, bring the citrus trees inside to avoid damage.
 Take them outdoors in the spring.